How to apply for a Canada PR Visa? Know the key eligibility and requirements for the Canada PR process to live in Canada permanently.

 Why apply for a Canada PR?

 Canada PR (Permanent Residency) grants non-Canadian citizens the right to live, work, and study in Canada indefinitely, with access to social benefits and protection under Canadian law.
-It is a step toward gaining full Canadian citizenship, though it does not grant the right to vote in Canadian elections.
+It is a step towards gaining full Canadian citizenship, though it does not grant the right to vote in Canadian elections.

-- Welcoming 1.1 million new PRs by 2027
+- Welcoming 2 million new immigrants by 2028

 - Earn 5 to 8 times your current salary